 Glycine is also important for the synthesis of hemoglobin and myoglobin, which transport oxygen throughout the blood and muscle tissue, respectively.
 (34) Glycine also increases creatine levels, which leads to an increase in anaerobic (high-intensity) exercise capacity and stimulates the secretion of human growth hormone, which may enhance muscle repair.
 (35, 36, 37) Recent evidence suggests that proline may play a role in regulating the mTOR cellular signaling pathway, which integrates signals from nutrients, growth factors, stress factors, and cellular energy status to affect cell function and growth.
 Proline, together with other amino acids, activates mTOR, resulting in enhanced muscle protein synthesis.
 (38)

 Adenosine triphosphate (ATP) is the chemical form of energy in the body that can be used to perform work.
 Phosphorus is required for the formation of this compound, and ATP cannot be biologically active unless it’s bound to a magnesium ion.
-Phosphorus deficiency has been shown to reduce muscle performance.
+Phosphorus nutrient deficiencies have been shown to reduce muscle performance.
 (39, 40) Both phosphorus and magnesium are present in bone broth in modest amounts.

 Bones and Joints